dependents/Dependents/readme.md

 Paste those logs into the body of your issue.

 Feel free to chat with me on [Gitter](https://gitter.im/mrjoelkemp/Dependents) if you need help or ping me [@mrjoelkemp](https://twitter.com/mrjoelkemp).

+### License

+(Creative Commons Attribution NoDerivs (CC-ND)](https://tldrlegal.com/license/creative-commons-attribution-noderivs-(cc-nd))

+The no derivatives creative commons license is straightforward; you can take a work released under this license and re-distribute it but you can’t change it.